 Our initial assumption was that the amount of views was what did the trick.

 Yet, we saw plenty of presentations with a lot fewer views than others make it to the ”Today’s Top SlideShares” section.

 The secret is that there’s no algorithm to become a ”Today’s Top SlideShares“.

 We’d like to correct an assumption made in another recent blog post (Mauro’s guest post at Traffic Generation Café) and referenced by Mauro.

-The “Hot On” sections reflect the traffic and activity of presentations on the various social platforms.
+The “Trending in Social Media” sections reflect the traffic and activity of presentations on the various social platforms.

-But the “Featured” and “Presentation of the Day” presentations are hand-curated every day by the SlideShare editorial team.
+But the “Featured” and “Today’s Top SlideShares” presentations are hand-curated every day by the SlideShare editorial team.